 The University of Pennsylvania was poised to take advantage of this new technology.
 The first X-rays (called “skiagraphs”) were taken of extremities.
 By June of 1896, the Chief of Surgery at the Hospital of the University of Pennsylvania (HUP) used a skiagraph to locate a toy jack that a child had swallowed.
 Within months, several HUP departments were using roentgen rays for diagnosis, surgical planning, and follow-up.
 In 1898, the School appointed the first Instructor of Skiagraphy, Charles Lester Leonard.

 In 1939, Radiology was established as an independent department of the University Of Pennsylvania School of Medicine, emerging from the Department of Surgery.
 The Department of Radiation Oncology was established in 1977, as an outgrowth of the Departments of Surgery and Radiology, successively.
 Dr. Stanley Baum, who was appointed the fifth chair of Radiology in 1975, noted the national movement toward the separation of diagnostic and therapeutic radiology and proposed to separate radiation therapy into a new, independent department.
 In 1977, Dr. Robert Goodman was recruited from Boston to become the first chair of the new Department of Radiation Oncology.
 During his tenure as chair, Dr. Goodman was the National President of the Society of Chairmen of Academic Radiation Oncology Programs.
 Also under his leadership, HUP became the first hospital in the Delaware Valley to offer breast conserving surgery and radiation therapy and to investigate radio- and chemoprotectors.
 Dr. W. Gillies McKenna succeeded him as department chair in 1991.

-Under Dr. McKenna's leadership, the Department of Radiation Oncology has made significant progress in its missions of education, research and clinical services.
+Under Dr. McKenna's leadership, the Department of Radiation Oncology greatly expanded its missions of education, research and clinical services.
 From 1991 to 2004, the Department grew from eight to over thirty five full-time faculty.
-The research funding awarded to the Department has grown from $1.7 million in 1992 to $9.6 million in 2004.
-The Department of Radiation Oncology (combined with the Department of Radiology) has ranked first in its specialty in NIH research awards in all but one year of Dr. McKenna's tenure as department chair.
+The Department of Radiation Oncology (combined with the Department of Radiology) became ranked first in its specialty in NIH research awards in all but one year of Dr. McKenna's tenure as department chair.